Zivid: 2019: Enhancement and expansion

-2020: Third product, software evolution and accessories
+2020: Zivid 2, software evolution and accessories

-In November 2020, Zivid announced Zivid Two, a faster, high-precision 3D color camera.
+In November 2020, Zivid announced Zivid 2, a faster, high-precision 3D color camera.
 More compact and lighter in weight than previous products, it was purpose-designed to suit both on-arm and stationary mounted applications.

 Major updates to the Zivid software development kit were also announced in June and December 2020.
 The SDK 2.0 provided: stripe patterns to suppress interreflections, filtering to correct contrast distortion artifacts, enhanced HDR image capture sequencing, and multi-camera calibration.

 To simplify camera mounting, Zivid announced a range of accessories in July 2020.
 For robot arm mounting, a camera mount, bracket, and extender to the ISO 9409-1-50-4-M6 coupling plate standard were introduced along with cable guide, power and data cables.
 For stationary applications, a reconfigurable pan and tilt camera mount was provided.

-An all-in-one 3D camera developer kit bundle was introduced in November 2020, comprising: Zivid One+ or Zivid Two camera, accessory set, in-field calibration board, tripod adapter and 2-year warranty.
+An all-in-one 3D camera developer kit bundle was introduced in November 2020, comprising: Zivid One+ or Zivid 2 camera, accessory set, in-field calibration board, tripod adapter and 2-year warranty.

 2022: Product update

-In October 2022, Zivid announced Zivid Two L100 designed to enable robotic picking in deeper, larger bins that are typical of the manufacturing industry.
-L100 is built on the established Zivid Two platform, and the original Zivid Two will became the Zivid Two M70.
+In October 2022, Zivid announced Zivid 2 L100, designed to enable robotic picking in deeper, larger bins than are typical of the manufacturing industry.
+L100 is built on the established Zivid 2 platform, and the original Zivid 2 will become the Zivid 2 M70.

+2023: Zivid 2+

+In June 2023, Zivid unveiled the Zivid 2+ family, comprising the M60, M130, and L110 3D camera models.
+This product line unified 5-megapixel 3D and 2D data, resulting in improved point cloud resolution and transparent imaging capabilities.
+This 3D camera lineup is designed to cover a broad range of use cases with different working distances and volumes that are particularly suited to particular applications.

+"Transparency has long been considered an impossible feat in 3D machine vision, and as a leading innovator in 3D vision, Zivid strives to make the impossible possible.
+Years of R&D efforts are now manifesting themselves in a product that enables consistent and reliable captures from all but the clearest glass."